MCQ on Mitochondria | MtDNA MCQ

 Answer: B

-3. Which cell component is known as power house of the cell?
+3. Which cell component is known as the powerhouse of the cell?

 (a) Golgi apparatus